Criminal Gang Activity in Georgia

 Georgia’s criminal gang activity laws are set out under O.C.G.A.
 16-15-4 and makes it unlawful for:

-• Any person who occupies a position of organizer, a supervisory position, or any other position of management or leadership with regard to a criminal street gang to engage in, directly or indirectly, or conspire to engage in criminal gang activity;
+• Any person who occupies a position of organizer, a supervisory position, or any other position of management or leadership concerning a criminal street gang to engage in, directly or indirectly, or conspire to engage in criminal gang activity; such individuals may face enhanced penalties under Georgia law due to their influential roles in perpetuating gang-related criminal conduct.

 is essential to prove a violation of O.C.G.A.
 16-15-4 (a).”
 Further, in Rodriguez v.
 State, 284 Ga.
 803, 807, 671 S.E.2d 497 (2009), the Court concluded that “there must be some nexus between the act and an intent to further street gang activity.”
 Thus, the State’s evidence must be sufficient to establish a connection between the defendant’s actions and intent to prove a violation of Georgia’s criminal gang activity laws.